StoneStepsInc/exiv2-nuget/README.md

 in the solution and install either the locally-built Nuget package or the one from [nuget.org][].

-Binaries linking against this packagge need to include these Win32 libraries as linker input, similar to how this sample project does it.
+Binaries linking against this package need to include these Win32 libraries as linker input, similar to how this sample project does it.
 This is because of some functionality in Exiv2 that cannot be conditionally compiled, such as the `Exiv2::http` function.